kir0ul/COMP5495_RobotLearning/README.md

 ## Entrypoints

-Here are the main entrypoint files of this project:
+Here are the main entrypoints files of this project which are in the `Door+cube` folder:

 - `main.py`: This script allows for the collection of demonstration data for a given environment.
 The timesteps variable controls how long the simulation runs for.
 The collected data is written to an `.h5` file.
 The script also allows during runtime for demonstrations to be discarded or reviewed and for the user to choose how many times to demonstrate.